Pay360/Pay360-iOS-Mobile-SDK/README.md

 - processGuestPayment - Process Card Details & Stores Card Details if merchant ref supplied.
 - requestVerify - Validates Card Details & Stores Card Details if merchant ref supplied.
 - processTokenPayment - Processes a payment with the card token.
-- processGooglePayResponse - Processes Google Pay payment, requires Google Pay
+- processApplePayResponse - Processes Apple Pay payment, requires Apple Pay

 Examples of all flows can be seen in the sample app.